redkubes/workshops/01-create-team/README.md

-# Lab 1: Creating Teams in Otomi
+# Lab 1: Creating Teams

 In this lab, we are going to create a Team in Otomi.
 Teams in Otomi serve the following purpose: